Aaditya1273/RWA-Exchange/README.md

 - ⚠️ **No Real Funds**: Do not use with real money on mainnet

 #### Technical Limitations
-- **Balance Fetching**: Using type assertion workaround instead of proper SuiClient implementation
-- **Wallet Import**: Private key import functionality not fully implemented
+- **OneWallet Only**: Currently only supports OneWallet browser extension
+- **Manual Gas Selection**: Gas coins must be manually selected for transactions
-- **Transaction Confirmation**: May take 5-10 seconds for finality
+- **Transaction Confirmation**: May take 5-10 seconds for finality on testnet
-- **RPC Timeouts**: OneChain RPC may occasionally timeout, retry if needed
+- **RPC Timeouts**: OneChain testnet RPC may occasionally timeout, retry if needed
+- **Network Fee Display**: Requires building transaction before passing to wallet

 #### Feature Gaps
 - **Dividend Distribution**: Manual process, not automated